brandur/sorg/content/nanoglyphs/032-hook-toil.md

 ## Join the resistance (#resistance)

+Or, you could not do any of that.

-All that said, I'm going to do my best to never develop another webhooks system.
+I'm going to do my best to never develop another webhooks platform.
 All in all, they're hugely wasteful, their DX isn't good, and I've seen them cause way too many problems.
 I'm not sure what we'll do instead, but I think it'll look more like SSE or WebSockets that stream events back to an active listener.
 A receiver still has a constant connection open, but only one of them over which thousands of events can stream.
 More on this as we go.

 ---